First extraction of the proton mass radius and scattering length $\left|\alpha_{\rho^0 p}\right| $ from $\rho^0$ photoproduction: Introduction

-\section{introduction}
+\section{Introduction}

-A precise determination of $\rho^0 (770)$ photoproduction at the near-threshold energies has been motivated by several aspects.
-First, mentioned in Ref. \cite{Kharzeev:2021qkd} that the $\rho^0$ meson, as the lightest physical states excited from the vacuum by the scalar gluon, its near-threshold photoproduction is regarded as one golden process to research the mass distribution inside the proton.
-Furthermore, since the same the vector quantum numbers as photon which is $J^{P C}=1^{--}$, the behavior of the near-threshold cross section can be related to vector meson-proton ($V p$) scattering length \cite{Gell-Mann:1961jim}.
-It is expected to be possible to extract the $\rho^0$-hadron scattering length from the near-threshold cross section of $\rho^0$ photoproduction, and then determine the $\rho^0$ binding energy in nuclear matter.
-Moreover, theoretical studies indicate that the near-threshold vector mesons photoproduction will give access to many interesting physics aspects, such as trace anomaly contribution to the nucleon mass, cusp effects and so on \cite{Lutz:2001mi,Titov:2007xb}.
+A precise determination of $\rho^0 (770)$ photoproduction at near-threshold energies has been motivated by several aspects.
+First, as mentioned in Ref. \cite{Kharzeev:2021qkd}, because the $\rho^0$ meson is the lightest physical state excited from the vacuum by the vector quark current, its near-threshold photoproduction probably contains a wealth of physical information.
+Furthermore, because it involves the same vector quantum numbers as the photon, namely, $J^{P C}=1^{--}$, the behavior of the near-threshold cross section can be related to the vector meson--proton ($V p$) scattering length \cite{Gell-Mann:1961jim}.
+It should be possible to extract the $\rho^0$-hadron scattering length from the near-threshold cross section of $\rho^0$ photoproduction.
+Moreover, theoretical studies indicate that near-threshold vector meson photoproduction will give access to many interesting physics aspects, such as a trace anomaly contribution to the nucleon mass and cusp effects \cite{Lutz:2001mi,Titov:2007xb}.